vashV/express-echo-server--start/readme.md

 ### Challenge instructions

-1. Clone this repo, install dependencies, and run the `dev` script to get a first orientation.
+1. Fork & clone this repo, install dependencies, and run the `dev` script to get a first orientation.
 1. Install another dependency - the `morgan` 3rd party middleware and use the middleware in your app:
          `app.use( morgan('dev') );`